georapbox/custom-elements/README.md

 - [snow-fall](https://github.com/zachleat/snow-fall) - A web component to add snow to your web site (or to an element on your web site).
 - [click-spark](https://github.com/hexagoncircle/click-spark) - A web component that adds a little spark to your clicks.
 - [carouscroll](https://github.com/zachleat/carouscroll) - A web component to add next/previous buttons to a horizontal scrollable container.
+- [hypercard](https://github.com/zachleat/hypercard) - Web component to add a three-dimensional hover effect to a card.